-These aspects help you to lead the discussion of the results in your team to success.
+These aspects will help you to successfully lead the discussion about the results with your team.

-A warm-up phase is intended to create a pleasant atmosphere so that the participants can get in the mood for the discussion of the results and get involved, thus creating space for open feedback.
+The warm-up phase is intended to create a pleasant atmosphere so that participants get in the mood for the discussion about the results and find engagement, thus creating an environment for open feedback.

-At the beginning of the results meeting, principles can be collected and recorded in the team for the meeting, which shows the desired behaviour for the joint meeting (e.g. active listening, raising hands if principles are not adhered to).
+At the beginning of the meeting, it's important to define principles that'll be respected throughout the meeting.
+They expose the desired behaviour for the joint meeting (e.g., active listening, raising hands if principles aren't adhered to).

-At the end of the results meeting, it should be reflected what went well in the meeting and where there is room for improvement.
-These insights can be gathered together or in a check-out session, in which everyone reflects on their own experience of the meeting and tells us how they experienced it.
+At the end of the results meeting, it's essential to reflect on what went well during the meeting and assess where there's room for improvement.
+These insights can be gathered as a group or through a check-out session, in which everyone reflects on the meeting's experience and shares how they experienced it.

-Tip: You can find more information and materials on the discussion of results here.
+Tip: Find more information and materials about the results' discussion here.